Strong nonlinear thermoelectricity generation and close-to-Carnot efficient heat engines in Superconductor-Insulator-2D electron gas junctions

-where $V=(\mu_{\rm S}-\mu_{\rm Sm})/e$ is the applied potential across the junction, corresponding to the difference of superconductor and semiconductor chemical potentials $\mu_{\rm S},\mu_{\rm Sm}$ (we set $\mu_{\rm S}=0$) , $\Ts$ and $\Tx$ are respectively the temperatures of the superconductor and the 2DEG and $f(E,T)$ is the Fermi function. $\rho_{\rm S}(E)=|{\rm Re}\, (E+i\Gamma)/\sqrt{(E+i\Gamma)^2-\Delta(\Ts)^2}|$ is the normalized density of states (DOS) of the superconductor, with the Dynes parameter $\Gamma$ \cite{Dynes1984}. $\rho_{\rm Sm}(E)=\theta(E-E_c)$ is the normalized DOS of the 2DEG, where $E_c$ is the position of the conduction band edge of the semiconductor when $\mu_{\rm Sm}=0$.
-Both normalization parameters $N_F$, corresponding to the DOS in the metallic state at the Fermi energy $E_F$, and the density of states in the conduction band $\mathcal{D}=m^\ast/\pi\hbar^2$, where $m^\ast$ is the effective mass of the conduction band, are contained in the tunneling resistance $R_t\propto(N_F\mathcal{D}A_j \mathcal{T})^{-1}$, along with the junction area $A_j$ and the transmission coefficient $\mathcal{T}$.\\ In Fig.\ref{fig1}, we show the band alignment of the SISm junction for $E_c=-0.9\Delta_0$.
-When $\Ts>\Tx$, an excess of quasielectrons at energies $E\sim\Delta(\Ts)$ tunnels across the junction, while quasiholes at $E\sim-\Delta(\Ts)$ cannot tunnel in the semiconductor gap.
-In a closed-circuit setup, this imbalance creates a relatively large Peltier current $I_0$.
-In an open-circuit setup, this current charges the junction as a capacitance until the current stops flowing.
-This happens when the 2DEG chemical potential $\mu_{\rm Sm}$ is shifted over $\Delta(\Ts)$, allowing the tunneling from the more strongly occupied states close to $\mu_{\rm Sm}$.
-For lower $\Ts$, the same effect happens for $E_c>0$ at $V\sim (\Delta(\Ts)-E_c)/e$, because of the blocking of quasielectron tunneling at $E\sim\Delta(\Ts)$, while the behavior for higher $\Ts$ is described later in the comment on Fig.\ref{fig3}c). \\ We now study thermoelectric generation in the junction by analyzing the IV curves for different values of $E_c$ and $\Ts$, with $\Tx=7.6\times10^{-3}T_c$ (that for Al corresponds to $10$ mK), obtaining different behaviors.
-We only analyze the effect of $E_c$ and $\Ts$, since $R_T$ only scales the Peltier current $I_0=I(V=0)$ and $\Tx$ only introduces quantitative changes for the figures of merit, reported at the end of the article and in Fig.\ref{fig4}.
-We also set $\Gamma=10^{-4}\Delta_0$ for the rest of the article except when stated differently, as we only saw a relatively small quantitative difference in results when changing $\Gamma$.
-As in the rest of the article, we focus on the case $\Ts>\Tx$ because $\Tx>\Ts$ only shows worse performance with no interesting qualitative differences.
-For the open circuit configuration, we consider a simplified electrical circuit where the junction is a current generator $I(V,\Ts,\Tx)$ and it has a capacitance $C$.
+where $e$ is the electron charge, $V=(\mu_{\rm S}-\mu_{\rm 2DEG})/e$ is the applied potential across the junction, corresponding to the difference of superconductor and 2DEG chemical potentials $\mu_{\rm S},\mu_{\rm 2DEG}$ (we set $\mu_{\rm S}=0$), $\Ts$ and $\Tx$ are respectively the temperatures of the superconductor and the 2DEG and $f(E,T)$ is the Fermi function. $\rho_{\rm S}(E)=|{\rm Re}\, (E+i\Gamma)/\sqrt{(E+i\Gamma)^2-\Delta(\Ts)^2}|$ is the normalized DOS of the superconductor, with the Dynes parameter $\Gamma$ \cite{Dynes1984}. $\rho_{\rm 2DEG}(E)=\theta(E-E_c)$ is the normalized DOS of the 2DEG, where $E_c$ is the position of the conduction band edge of the 2DEG with respect to $\mu_{\rm 2DEG}=0$.
+The tunneling resistance $R_T$ contains the normalization factors of both DOSs, the junction area and $\mathcal{T}$ \cite{Vischi2020}.\\ Fig.\ref{fig1} shows the band alignment of the SI2DEG junction for $E_c=-0.8\Delta_0$.
+When $\Ts>\Tx$, an excess of quasielectrons at energies $E\sim\Delta(\Ts)$ tunnels across the junction, while the 2DEG gap blocks tunneling of quasiholes at $E\sim-\Delta(\Ts)$.
+In a closed-circuit setup, this imbalance creates a Peltier current $I_0=I(V=0)$.
+In an open-circuit setup, this current charges the junction capacitance until the current stops flowing $I(V_S)=0$, defining the Seebeck potential $V_S$.
+This happens when the 2DEG chemical potential $\mu_{\rm 2DEG}$ is shifted over $\Delta(\Ts)$, allowing the tunneling from the more strongly occupied states close to $\mu_{\rm 2DEG}$.
+We now study thermoelectric generation in the junction by analyzing the $IV$ curves for different values of $E_c$ and $\Ts$, with $\Tx=7\times10^{-3}T_c$, obtaining different behaviors.
+We only analyze the effect of $E_c$ and $\Ts$, since $R_T$ only scales $I_0$.
+We set $\Gamma=10^{-4}\Delta_0$ for the rest of the article as it only introduce quantitative changes in the figures of merit, as shown in the SM \cite{SM}.
+We do not show the $\Tx>\Ts$ case as it does not show qualitative differences.
+For the open-circuit configuration, we consider a simplified electrical circuit where the junction acts as a current generator $I(V,\Ts,\Tx)$ with a capacitance $C$.
 We analyze the stability of every solution $I(V_0)=0$ by linearizing the circuit dynamics around $V_0$ as $\dot{v}=-(dI/dV|_{V_0})v/C$ \cite{Marchegiani2020}, where $v=V-V_0$.
 Every solution with $dI/dV|_{V_0}>0$ is stable.\\